joedolson/wp-accessibility/src/readme.txt

 [Suggest a change!](https://github.com/joedolson/wp-accessibility/issues/)
 * Conflict with NextGen gallery to explore

+= 1.6.10 =

+* Based on support for screen-reader-text class and current support for aria-current, shifting to aria only.

 = 1.6.9 =

 * Different JS for aria-current; previous version could only work on a single element, not a collection.